euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Storage/Cloud DataStore.md

 - Max duration: 60s
 - Idle expiration 10s after 30s
 - Can fail when
-	- Too many concurrent modifications are attempted
+	- Too many concurrent modifications are attempted on the same entity group
+	- They exceed a resource limit
+	- Datastore encounters an internal error
+	- Datastore operations in a transaction operate on more than 25 entity groups
+- Make transactions idempotent, so when a

 **Naming conventions**
 - Use UTF-8 characters for